kevindeland/kevindeland.github.io/_projects/2017-03-06-room-escape.md

 This puzzle tests the solver's knowledge of line equations.
 They must examine a cartesian plot of lines, and plug into equations numbers which are then used to open a lock.

-Here's the cartesian plot I made.
+Here's the cartesian plot I made, with the help of one my classmates.
 Each sticky note represents 1x1 unit.
 The lines are made with pipe colors (red, green, blue, yellow).
 ![]({{ site.baseurl }}/assets/sxsw/room/graph2.jpg)

 These are the clues the users had at their disposal.
-The color is a bit off here, but one formula is green, the other is blue.
+As you can see,  one formula is green, and the other is blue.
 The green formula corresponds with the green line, and the blue corresponds with the blue (the red and yellow lines were red herrings!).
 ![]({{ site.baseurl }}/assets/sxsw/room/clues3.png)